 Art & Community Visual Arts Residency Program

-Since 1985, the DCCA Art & Community Visual Arts Residency Program has forged relationships between nationally recognized artists and the Wilmington community – providing innovative artists with the opportunity to develop professionally and to collaborate with under-served community groups to create unique works of art that are relevant to the participants’ lives.
+Since 1985, The Delaware Contemporary Art & Community Visual Arts Residency Program has forged relationships between nationally recognized artists and the Wilmington community – providing innovative artists with the opportunity to develop professionally and to collaborate with under-served community groups to create unique works of art that are relevant to the participants’ lives.
 Artists in Residence are selected through a competitive, juried review process.
 Each artist submits work samples, an extensive biography, critical reviews, and a proposal for art they will create with a Wilmington community group.
 Proposals are judged by the strength and innovation of artists’ work, the artists’ experience with community interaction, and the impact the project will have on the Wilmington community.

 For more information contact Jennifer Polillo, Curator of Education by email or at 302-656-6466 ext.
 7101.